saramoohead/cv/README.md

 Sole developer on web app to host bingo night fundraiser at a local school for all ages.
 To cater for pre-school children, the app called a number and a picture side by side.
 The second iteration allowed the boards to be the children's own images -- the site built the boards, optimised for print and then called those images with a description and artist credit.
 Now used three times, the web app has raised over £2000 for the school.

 #### Made - freelance project using Javascript (Meteor.js) - (completed September 2015)
 Sole developer on real-time chat web app, with integrated video as a freelancer working with Bold Creative.
 Only Connect is a prison rehablitation charity and this protoype set out to prove that regular video content from mentors could encourage faster and more impactful rehabilitation, helping their clients get "Made".
-Live demo is hosted on Heroku so firing up is sometimes slow: https://onlyconnectmade.herokuapp.com/.
+Live demo is hosted on Heroku, firing up is sometimes slow: https://onlyconnectmade.herokuapp.com/.

 #### Makers Academy Visitors app (completed June 2015)
 Lead developer on the Rails API and Slack integration for a team Swift project.
 Also designed the UI for the iOS app to help visitors arriving at Makers Academy for interviews, also using proximity beacons and Google forms.